cassiel/codezoners/week-14/README.md

 ## Literate Programming

 The CoffeeScript compiler supports "literate programming", where the source code is embedded inside a document describing how it works.
 The compiler picks out the actual source code from the surrounding text.
-More information [here](http://jashkenas.github.io/coffee-script/#literate).
+There's more information [here](http://jashkenas.github.io/coffee-script/#literate).
 In this project I have a file `hello.md` which is "literate" - run it with `coffee -l hello.md`.

 ## Practice

 Here are some exercises based on the calculator we've been working on for the last few weeks.
-Before tackling these, make sure you're comfortable with the basics of CoffeeScript (converting and evaluating in the web browser, as above) and have the NodeJS-based tools installed.
-The exercises are basically to convert the calculator code into CoffeeScript.
+Before tackling these, make sure you're comfortable with the basics of CoffeeScript (converting and evaluating in the web browser, and using the "coffee" compiler in the command line, as above).
+The exercises are basically: convert the calculator code into CoffeeScript.
 Since CoffeeScript compiles into Javascript, you can do the conversion bit by bit.

 - Start with `calctest.js` (the unit tests).
 These are an excellent candidate for literate programming, since the tests also act as a specification of the desired behaviour, so it's useful to add descriptions of what the tests are attempting to exercise.
-Can you create a `calctest.md` Markdown document which contains the tests?
-(Initially, you'll need to compile this to Javascript and paste it into Light Table to actually run the tests.)
+Can you create a `calctest.md` Markdown document which contains the tests, and also reads as a descriptive document?
+(Initially, you'll need to compile this to Javascript and paste it into Light Table to actually run the tests - the actual calculator is being built by the web page that Light Table renders.
+If that gets too tedious, by all means see if you can build the calculator as well, perhaps using [RequireJS](http://requirejs.org).)

 - Look at the the jQuery linkage (`actions.js`) which captures the button clicking in the page.
 This is only three lines long, but is perhaps a little tricky, since the function nesting is not trivial.
 Can you write an `actions.coffee` which compiles into an equivalent `actions.js`?
-(You can test this out in the browser-based CoffeeScript compiler.)
+(You can test this conversion out in the browser-based CoffeeScript compiler.)

 - The biggest job is the actual calculator (`calc.js`) but it should convert pretty cleanly, since it's pure Javascript.